-Discussions: These are critical thinking questions and generally do not have a right or wrong answer.
+Discussions: Discussion questions are posted every week.
+These are critical thinking questions and generally do not have a right or wrong answer.
 The prompts provide an opportunity for you to analyze works of art and concepts by applying what you learned from each module.
 Studying art is sometimes subjective and lends itself to the viewer's interpretation.